tkim207/CRISPR_pop_metric/README.md

 ### Installing

-You will need to download two scripts create_index.py and run_PDI_total.py.
-They will have to be in the same folder to work.
+You will need to download three scripts create_index.py, run_PDI_total.py, PAMProtoPatternGrab_full.py. run_PDI_total.py and PAMProtoPatternGrab_full.py will have to be in the same folder to work.
 Also, you have to run these programs within the same directory.
+Fasta files can be run from any directory.

 ## Running the create index